Tips To Get a 90% Lighthouse Performance Score

 3 min read

-Google lighthouse performance score is very important for SEO. lots of people house in the SEO performance increased by optimising the page speed.
-But when we are looking at our own website we can see lots of third party scripts, what can we do to improve Google lighthouse performance score?
+Google Lighthouse performance score is very important for SEO.
+Many publishers have seen SEO performance increase by optimising page speed.
+But when looking at our own website we can see lots of third-party scripts — what can we do to improve the Google Lighthouse performance score?

-Recently we have tried to optimise one of our own websites by following the following tips where how to get 100% score for desktop and more than 90% score for mobile.
+Recently we've tried to optimise one of our own websites by following the following tips where how to get 100% score for desktop and more than 90% score for mobile.

 Reduce the requests number on page

 Any HTTP request sending from user’s browser to your web server contributing to the slower performance.
-So we have to try to reduce the request number as much as possible.
+So we've to try to reduce the request number as much as possible.
 In our test, we have reduced the total request from 120 to 40.

 Lazy load the off-screen images